foundrytechnologies/flow-sdk/Readme.md

 ### Preaamble
 It was not the intention that most developers would interact with the base auction structures.

 The fact they are willing to do so at any non-neglible scale is inspiring, frankly.
-The early user willingness is strong evidence of the importance of economics for this class of users.
+The early user willingness is strong evidence of the importance of economics and elasticity** for this class of users.

 Our intention is that these auction mechanisms would define the base structures, which Foundry itself and power-user FinOps leads would primarily use, whilst most external users use hierarchical and convenience structures to submit jobs and associated requests.

 Here, I want to kickstart some practitioner-centric UX focus threads.
 In particular, we need to improve the simplicity of using our CLI/API to request and manage resources in Foundry.